wbamberg/idl-reference/docs/nsIAppShellService.md

 Add a window to the application's registry of windows.
 These windows
 are generally shown in the Windows taskbar, and the application
 knows it can't quit until it's out of registered windows.
-@param aWindow the window to register
-@note When this method is successful, it fires the global notification
-      "xul-window-registered"

 #### Parameters ####